-The regulation will shorten certain multiannual commitments, schemes and programmes to enable a smooth transition to the new CAP legislation.
+The regulation shortened certain multiannual commitments, schemes and programmes to enable a smooth transition to the new CAP legislation.

 Multiannual commitments in rural development programmes

-The duration of new multiannual commitments in relation to agri-environment-climate, organic farming and animal welfare should, as a general rule, be limited to a maximum period of three years.
-From 2022, the extension of existing commitments should be limited to one year.
-A derogation to this rule is possible based on the nature of the commitments, as well as the environmental and climate objectives and the animal welfare benefits sought.
+The duration of new multiannual commitments in relation to agri-environment-climate, organic farming and animal welfare was to be limited as a general rule, to a maximum period of three years.
+From 2022, the extension of existing commitments was to be limited to one year.
+A derogation to this rule was possible based on the nature of the commitments, as well as the environmental and climate objectives and the animal welfare benefits sought.

 Aid schemes and operational programmes

-- Regarding the aid scheme in the olive oil and table olive sector, the work programme drawn up for the period running from 1 April 2018 until 31 March 2021 has been followed by new work programmes running from 1 April 2021 until 31 December 2022.
+- Regarding the aid scheme in the olive oil and table olive sector, the work programme drawn up for the period running from 1 April 2018 until 31 March 2021 was followed by new work programmes running from 1 April 2021 until 31 December 2022.

-- Existing operational programmes in the fruit and vegetable sector that have not reached their maximum duration of five years may only be extended until 31 December 2022.
-New operational programmes in the fruit and vegetable sector should only be approved for a maximum duration of three years.
+- Existing operational programmes in the fruit and vegetable sector that had not reached their maximum duration of five years were only to be extended until 31 December 2022.
+New operational programmes in the fruit and vegetable sector were only to be approved for a maximum duration of three years.

-- Existing national programmes for the apiculture sector drawn up for the period running from 1 August 2019 until 31 July 2022 should be extended until 31 December 2022.
+- Existing national programmes for the apiculture sector drawn up for the period running from 1 August 2019 until 31 July 2022 were extended until 31 December 2022.

 Countering income volatility